 My stepdad played pickleball against every grandchild.
 One morning, we scoured the marshlands by boat.
 Later on, the kids went tubing at breakneck speed on the placid water, their high-pitched squeals trailing behind them.

-Between the adult pool, the kid’s pool, the s’mores pits, the treehouses, tennis, bowling, and archery, we were hard-pressed to find downtime.
-Yet, we did, in the form of reading on the porch, or cocktails at the nearby River House.
-Taking long walks through the village lanes, and along the piers that jutted out over the May River.
+We were hard-pressed to find downtime between the adult pool, the kid’s pool, the s’mores pits, the treehouses, tennis, bowling, and archery.
+Yet, we did, in the form of reading on the porch or cocktails at the nearby River House.
+Taking long walks through the village lanes and along the piers that jutted out over the May River.
 We found time.
 Or, maybe time found us.

 Sounds of simpler times